negar-rostamzadeh/Tensorflow_video_loader/README.md

 2. Remove all the path which are refering to a directory which is not in AIDATA
 3. All dependencies which are needed should be added in Docker.
 Please test all your codes just with docker.

+#Testing

+`test.py` contains code to read .tfrecord files and save output as numpy array.
+Specify the directory you want to inspect and where to save the output in `test.py`.